RockaLabs/jopmi-landing/README.md

 #### **Warning:** Problems with `node_modules` packages?

-Try cleaning the `nod_modules` if you have tried to install the packages without a docker, but you have tried to use them later.
+Try cleaning the `node_modules` if you have tried to install the packages without a docker, but you have tried to use them later.
 ```
 yarn build:clean
 ```